Average Weather in Puerto Escondido Mexico

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Puerto Escondido are 15.870 deg latitude, -97.077 deg longitude, and 151 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Puerto Escondido are 15.870 deg latitude, -97.077 deg longitude, and 151 ft elevation.

-The topography within 2 miles of Puerto Escondido contains significant variations in elevation, with a maximum elevation change of 554 feet, and an average elevation above sea level of 150 feet.
-Within 10 miles contains large variations in elevation (2,316 feet).
-Within 50 miles contains extreme variations in elevation (10,125 feet).
+The topography within 2 miles of Puerto Escondido contains significant variations in elevation, with a maximum elevation change of 554 feet and an average elevation above sea level of 150 feet.
+Within 10 miles contains significant variations in elevation (2,316 feet).
+Within 50 miles contains large variations in elevation (10,125 feet).

 The area within 2 miles of Puerto Escondido is covered by cropland (71%) and water (21%), within 10 miles by water (43%) and cropland (34%), and within 50 miles by water (47%) and trees (27%).